amintahmasbi/PredictionExercise/README.md

 * change lanes left
 * keep lane
 * or change lanes right

-The classifierpredict which of these three maneuvers a vehicle is engaged in given a single coordinate (sampled from the trajectories).
+The classifier predict which of these three maneuvers a vehicle is engaged in given a single coordinate (sampled from the trajectories).

 Each coordinate contains 4 pieces of information: